 Beginning with a two-part installation focused on the United States, we have selected 50 male artists and groups (technically 52 — New York and California yield so many artists that we couldn’t just pick one) that originated and/or currently reside in each of the 50 states.
 Determined to present the next class of musicians on the rise, every selected artist has under 100,000 likes on Facebook, save one or two exceptions, and genres include hip hop, country, indie, soul, electronic, rock, jazz, dance-punk, R&B, and more.

-Our next installation will feature our top 50 female musicians state-by-state across the United States.
+Check out the second installation featuring our top 50 female musicians state-by-state across the United States here.

 This six-piece outfit brings all of the Southern soul you could hope for, and their freshly-released sophomore LP, Sea of Noise, brings a little more head and little more heart to the party.